angrybacon/doomsday-wiki/markdown/chapters/ddft/winning-without-dd.md

 Along with the {B}{B} leftover from the Ritual, you have enough to cast Empty the Warrens to make 14 Goblins.
 Killing like this is extremely simple, but do not underestimate its effectiveness.
-In fact, if your hand looked like this on turn 1, you should seriously consider skipping the Veil and jamming Empty the Warrens immediately, even if you don't know what your opponent is playing.
+In fact, if your hand looked like this on turn 1, you should at least3 consider skipping the Veil and jamming Empty the Warrens immediately, even if you don't know what your opponent is playing.
 Early in the game, most decks will simply not be able to handle that many goblins.
 Other combo decks may be able to race goblins, and decks with Stoneforge Mystic